 Employee’s Code of Conduct

 - Develop an implementation strategy: An implementation strategy is critical for the success of the program.
 A project plan should be developed along with the implementation strategy.
-Involvement of Human Resources department is a must at this stage as they will be responsible for deploying training, incorporating the code of conduct in the appointment letters, establishing the reward system for maintaining ethics and also the reasons for terminating employees on grounds of unethical behavior.
+The involvement of the Human Resources department is a must at this stage as they will be responsible for deploying training, incorporating the code of conduct in the appointment letters, establishing the reward system for maintaining ethics, and also the reasons for terminating employees on grounds of unethical behavior.
 The implementation process will require:

 - Department structure and staff requirements of the Ethics office.